Making homemade vanilla extract is so easy and you only need 2 ingredients:

 The great part about making your own extract is that it lasts forever, as long as you keep adding more alcohol and beans.
-Be sure to store in a cool, dark place.
-While it’s marinating give the bottles a shake every day or two.
+Be sure to store it in a cool, dark place.
+Give the bottles a shake every day or two while its “marinating”

 I use this extract in all my recipes.
 Here are a few recipes using vanilla extract that you might like: